RoSchmi/Esp32Repos/Proj/Esp32_Sinric_Ring_DoorBell_Alexa_Fritzbox_MyHome/README.md

 # Esp32_Sinric_Ring_Doorbell_Alexa_Fritzbox_MyHome

-This is work in progress

 This is a special application with different functions.

 1) Controlling and monitoring of a switchable Fritz!Dect 200 power socket ( for FritzBox ) via Sinric Pro
-2) Ring Dect phones of a Fritzbox (Router/DECT-Phone combination) when a Ring Video Doorbell Wired is pressed (works together with a cooperation of Ring- and Sinric Pro-Alexa Skills and Alexa Routines)
+2) Ringing Dect phones of a Fritzbox (Router/DECT-Phone combination) when a Ring Video Doorbell Wired is pressed (works together with a cooperation of Ring- and Sinric Pro-Alexa Skills and Alexa Routines)

 #### To function 1:

-This is a quite complex application which can be used to switch a power socket and read the power consumption.
+This is a quite complex application which can be used to switch a power socket and read the power consumption or the power production on the socket when the socket is e.g. connected to the micro converter of a solar panel.
 The code of this example is good to control one power socket.
 To use more than one power socket, the code has to be changed at different places (explanations are given in the file main.cpp)

 A simple and easier to understand application which can only switch the Fritz!Dect 200 power socket is provided here: